 Ernest Adams is a freelance game designer, writer, and lecturer.
-He is the author of five books, including Fundamentals of Game Design, a popular university textbook, and Break Into the Game Industry: How to Get a Job Making Video Games.
+He is the author of six books, including Fundamentals of Game Design, a popular university textbook in three editions, Game Mechanics: Advaned Game Design with Joris Dormans, and Break Into the Game Industry: How to Get a Job Making Video Games.
 Ernest was most recently employed as a lead designer at Bullfrog Productions, and for several years before that he was the audio/video producer on the Madden NFL Football product line.
 He has developed on-line, computer, and console games for everything from the IBM 360 mainframe to the present day.
 He is the founder of the International Game Developers' Association, and a frequent lecturer at the Game Developers' Conference.
 Ernest would be happy to receive E-mail about his columns at firstname.lastname@example.org, and you may visit his professional web site at http://www.designersnotebook.com.
 The views in this column are strictly his own.

 A hostile and vocal subset of gamers is threatening to boycott the game industry if it makes hardcore games more accessible to women.
 This article examines the numbers to see if this warning represents a serious danger to game sales.

 [Blog - 12/22/2014 - 11:56]

 I disagree.
 This kind of attention to detail is precisely what separates the great from the merely OK.
 It 's what separates Tolkien from all his cheesy sword-n-sorcery imitators.
 Yes, a big chunk of the audience is unaware that BioShock is a satire on Ayn Rand 's nincompoop theories.
 But ...

 Not every game, just every ...

 Not every game, just every game that offers a choice of avatar.
 This is so painfully obvious it 's stupid that we even have to discuss it.
 Women are not some kind of add-on feature.
 They 're a basic part of the human race.

 They didn 't die.
 They ...